PlusToolkit/PlusMatlabUtils/README.md

 # PlusMatlabUtils
 Matlab utilities for reading/writing Plus data structures and communicating with Plus applications

-# MatlabMetafileIO
+- MatlabMetafileIO: Scripts for reading/writing transforms and images in Matlab, from sequence metafiles (.mha, .mhd) written by Plus

-Scripts for reading/writing transforms and images in Matlab, from sequence metafiles (.mha, .mhd) written by Plus Detailed documentation is available in the headers of the Matlab scripts
+- MatlabOpenIGTLinkInterface: Scripts for real-time receiving of transforms in Matlab through [OpenIGTLink](http://openigtlink.org)

-# MatlabOpenIGTLinkInterface
+Detailed documentation is available in the headers of the Matlab scripts

-Scripts for real-time receiving of transforms in Matlab through [OpenIGTLink](http://openigtlink.org) Detailed documentation is available in the headers of the Matlab scripts.
+# Examples

-## Example: receiving live data from trackers from PlusServer
+## Receive live data from trackers from PlusServer

 - Download or clone PlusMatlabUtils repository to your computer
 - Download and install the Plus package